 Path to Neighbourhood Connection

-- Welcome new neighbours with a quick visit and small homemade gift or information about the neighbourhood.
+- Welcome new neighbours with a small care package left on their doorstep from your favourite local business or information about the neighbourhood.

 - Be friendly and approachable.

 - Smile and say hello when you see them outdoors!